 Separation Agreements For Mortgage Qualifications

-In today’s world, mortgage and lender qualifications often become more complicated if you are separated.
+In today’s world, mortgage and lender qualifications often become more complicated with a “separated” martial or relationship status.
 Banks often ask to see a mortgage qualification separation agreement before approving you for a mortgage.
 It is likely that a bank will require a mortgage qualification separation agreement in certain situations.
 Most often, they want one if you are married but separated from your spouse and you are either:

 The lawyers at Kahane Law office in Calgary, Alberta are able to help draft your mortgage qualification separation agreement quickly and economically.

-Why do Banks Want to See a Mortgage Qualification Separation Agreement?
+Why Banks Want To See A Mortgage Qualification Separation Agreement?

 Mortgage qualification separation agreements establish better financial certainty after separation.
 Your lender will most likely want to know what child or spousal support obligations you have as well as assessing the property and debts you will be taking on.
 If you hope to claim support payments you receive as part of your mortgage application, then a mortgage qualification separation agreement can help.
 This will give the bank a better picture of your financial situation and help them determine whether you qualify for a new mortgage.
-Although you may have a verbal agreement with your spouse, a mortgage qualification separation agreement gives the bank the assurance that it is a binding agreement.
+Although you may have a verbal agreement with your spouse, these relationship contracts gives the bank the assurance that it is a binding agreement.

 Generally, separation agreements for mortgage qualification will normally set out the property that each person will keep and the debts that each party will be responsible for.
 If you have children together it will likely also deal with custody, access and support arrangements for your children.
 Additionally, spousal support is commonly addressed, whether there is an obligation for one party to pay support or not.
 Mortgage qualification separation agreements are still binding agreements.
 If you decide to proceed with a divorce, the terms of the separation agreement will often form part of the divorce order.

-Having an Agreement prepared is something you will want to consider the preparation and execution of these agreement ahead of time.
+You want to consider the preparation and execution of these agreement ahead of time.
 This ensures that you have the time you need for properly completing a mortgage application separation agreement.
 Although we can usually prepare these types of agreements quickly, it is a process and there is no guarantee as to whether your spouse will sign and, if they do, how quickly they will sign mortgage qualification separation agreement.
-DO NOT SIGN any contract to purchase a house until all the lenders conditions have been met and you have a signed mortgage qualification separation agreements.
+DO NOT SIGN any contract to purchase a house until three things happen.
+Firstly, all the lenders conditions have been met.
+Secondly, you have a signed mortgage qualification separation agreements.
 Lastly, your family law lawyer indicates it is safe to do so.

 Why use Kahane Law Office?